 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $137 per night for a Standard room.
-This location is about a 5 minute walk to the seminar location.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA111.
-For guaranteed rate and availability, you must reserve your room no later than September 11, 2012.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $165 per night.
+This location is about a 5-minute walk to the seminar location.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code SH0404 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Monday, March 4, 2019.

 - Why and when propensity score analysis is needed

 - The assumption of strongly ignorable treatment assignment